nojhan/clutchlog/README.md

 - *Debug*: data that would help debugging the program if there was a bug later on.
 - *XDebug*: debugging information that would be heavy to read.

-Note: the log levels constants are lower case (for example: `clutchlog::level::xdebug`), but their string representation is not (e.g. "XDebug", this should be taken into account when using `threshold` or `level_of`).
+Note: the log levels constants are lower case (for example: `clutchlog::level::xdebug`), but their string representation is not (e.g. "XDebug", this should be taken into account when using `clutchlog::threshold` or `clutchlog::level_of`).

 Location filtering